 Summary of project activities

-Thanks go to Global Giving team for the wonderful work being done.
-We have secured support from five donors towards the project.
-The report expresses quarterly project advancement and therefore, compiled and disseminated to our stakeholders for their consumption.
+This is the fourteenth quarterly activity report of Kagumu Development Organization on Support to 320 orphans with improved goats in Uganda.
+This is a project under implementation by the Organization in Eastern Uganda, in the three Districts of Kibuku, Budaka and Pallisa with financial support from donors under Global Giving provision to the community.
+The organization together with beneficiaries is hereby expressing their appreciation to all donors for the support of the project.
+Global Giving team is appreciated for the wonderful work being done that has enabled the organization to receive support to manage the project.
+The report expresses quarterly project developments and therefore, compiled and disseminated to our stakeholders for their utilization.
 The report gives details on the current status of the orphans, challenges during project implementation, recommendations and testimony from at least a beneficiary.

 Current status of Support 320 orphans with improved goats project

-Due to limited resources, the organization managed to implement the following;
+In the last quarter, the organization managed to implement the following;

 Testimony from one beneficiary

 This testimony is for Elizabeth a pregnant child mother aged 16 from Bukomolo village in Bulangira sub county kibuku District.
 She got impregnated at school while in senior two by a school watch man who is currently on the run for fear of being implicated in courts of law.
 In most cultures in Uganda, particularly in the project area when a girl child gets pregnant, she is completely abandoned by her parents.
 In addition pregnant girls are always forced to marry the persons responsible for the pregnancy.
 In case the person responsible for the pregnancy is not known or disappears, the girl is left to sit home and be provided with only food and shelter without support like medical care hence rendering her vulnerable in all spheres of life.